YetAnotherMinion/OTW-writeups/leviathan/leviathan1.md

 I then choose to disassemble the binary using `radare2` because I am not familiar with this tool, and now is as good time as any to start learning.
 I run `$ radare2 check` and get a prompt telling me "Welcome to IDA 10.0" and then a hex address prompt.
-I then use `pd` to print the disassembly.
+I first enter visual mode by entering `V` at the command line which allows me to navigate around a raw hex view of the program in memory.
+Pressing `d` at this point shows me the disassembly instead to navigate around.

 ## Relevant portion of disassembly
 ---------------